rmartin93/dojo-blog/README.md

 You'll need two terminals open.

+In one, run `npm install` to download all the needed dependencies

-In one, you can run `npm start` to get the React App running on `http://localhost:3000`
+Then run `npm start` to get the React App running on `http://localhost:3000`

 In the other, you can do `npx json-server --watch data/db.json --port 8000`